50 Interesting & Fun Facts About Kentucky State to Discover

 Harrodsburg sits in what was Fort Harrod, which was founded by James Harrod

+Louis Jolliet and Jacques Marquette are also noted as some of the first Europeans in Kentucky.
 Jolliet was known for his explorations around North America and was the first to explore Kentucky in depth.
 Unfortunately, his canoe capsized during his expedition, and much of his research was lost.

-Fort Harrod was the first permanent settlement
+Fort Harrod was the first permanent colonial settlement in Kentucky

 Though explorers made their way through Kentucky's territory in the 1500s and 1600s, the first settlement in the future state wouldn't exist until 1774.

-James Harrod constructed Fort Harrod.
+The first permanent colonial settlement was Fort Harrod, constructed by James Harrod.
 Other settlements soon followed.
 Today, Harrodsburg sits on the site of the original Fort Harrod.
-Though the name was slightly changed, the town still commemorates its original founder.
+Though the name was slightly changed, the town still commemorates its founder.

 It was the 15th state in the Union